haanwinckel/TaskBasedProduction_matlab/README.md

  # 3) **prod_fun**
-Calculates the quantity produced (q), and task thresholds (xT) given labor inputs (l), blueprint scale θ, blueprint shape κ, productivity z, and an array of comparative advantage values αVec with H elements (one for each worker type).
+Calculates the quantity produced (q), and task thresholds (xT) given labor inputs (l), blueprint scale theta, blueprint shape kappa, productivity z, and an array of comparative advantage values alphaVec with H elements (one for each worker type).

 Inputs:
 - `labor_input`: Array of labor inputs of different types.
-- `θ`: Blueprint scale parameter.
+- `theta`: Blueprint scale parameter.
-- `κ`: Blueprint shape parameter.
+- `kappa`: Blueprint shape parameter.
 - `z`: Productivity parameter.
-- `αVec`: Array of comparative advantage values with H elements.
+- `alphaVec`: Array of comparative advantage values with H elements.
 - `initial_guess`: (optional) Initial guess for optimization.
 If not provided, defaults to zeros array.
 - `optim_options`: (optional) Optimization options.
 If not provided, defaults to high tolerance values.
 - `verbose`: (optional)  If true, display detailed information during optimization.
 Default is false.